lukmil/cash/README.md

     * eslint (airbnb base) - to code with airbnb style guides
     * mocha - it was most popular testing library
     * sinon - for test spies
     * moment - for better experience with dates (startOf and isBetween methods)
+    * glob - for eslint tests to match files